It is Memorial Day weekend in the U.S.

 As always, I will remember that freedom of speech is not protected by journalists like myself but by the men and women who have given their lives to defend American values.

 But this Memorial Day is different.
-So have too many as I have slouched toward my dotage.
+So have too many holidays of remembrance as I have slouched into my dotage.
 Besides being sad, I also am angry -- a slow burn, I suppose -- over the mess that we've made of our once great country.

 As my cousin